 Default Comparison Type behaviour

 By default, Draftable will auto-select the following comparison types based on the input file loaded (see table below).
-Once a user selects a Comparison Type, Draftable will ‘remember’ the choice and keep that selection until it is changed again by the user.| Input file type | Default Comparison Type |
+Once a user selects a Comparison Type, Draftable will ‘remember’ the choice and keep that selection until it is changed again by the user.Defining Comparison Types in Draftable Legal

-There are 8 Comparison Types in Draftable Legal.
-These are summarized in the table below and described in more detail in the following sections of this guide.| Comparison Type | Description |
+There are 9 Comparison Types in Draftable Legal.
+These are summarized in the table below, in the order they appear in the dropdown, and described in more detail in the following sections of this guide.

 Redline in Draftable